88. Don't be afraid of career success: How we self-sabotage our careers.Jun 28, 2021

 The concept of always looking after others more than you look after yourself is self-sabotaging your career.
 And if you have children, it may be sabotaging their careers as well in the future.

 Sometimes people say, ‘well, I can't invest in this, it's too expensive.
 Only to then invest in something completely useless, frankly.
 For example, I've had prospective clients not willing to invest in coaching, then enrolling in an expensive, yet completely unnecessary, third-tier MBA.
-If they really wanted the student experience, considering my extensive experience with MBAs and executive education worldwide, they could have at least booked a 1-hour consultation to make sure they enroll in a program that would maximize the return on their investment.
+If they wanted the student experience, considering my extensive experience with MBAs and executive education worldwide, they could have at least booked a 1-hour consultation to make sure they enroll in a program that would maximize the return on their investment.

-Most MBAs are not really going to make a difference in their ability to raise more revenue or achieve their career ambitions.
+Most MBAs are not going to make a difference in their ability to raise more revenue or achieve their career ambitions.
 Overinvestment in education is a real thing.
 Higher education is a very commercial business, and it often overpromises and under delivers, pretty much like hyped-up wrinkle cream.

 This is a quote from George Elliott, which ironically was the pen name of Marianne Evans, an English novelist.